 2-3 tablespoons olive oil

 1 large sweet onion, chopped

 ¼ teaspoon nutmeg

-4 cups low sodium chicken or vegetable stock
+4 cups low sodium chicken (vegetable stock for vegetarian/vegan option)

 ½ cup heavy cream or full fat coconut milk, plus more for garnish

 First, make sweet and salty pumpkin seeds: In medium bowl, mix together pumpkin seeds, melted butter, salt, cinnamon, and brown sugar.
 Spread on baking sheet and bake at 450 degrees Fahrenheit on top rack for 8-10 minutes, until golden brown, stirring once at 5 minutes for even toasting.